Register for the annual Product Excellence Summit on October 11, 2023!

 In agile development, a product backlog (often referred to simply as a backlog) is a list of all things — new features, bug fixes, improvements, changes to existing features, and other product initiatives — that product teams must prioritize and deliver in order for a product to strategically come to life.

-Essentially, the backlog is a single source of truth for everything the product team needs to work on.
 Nothing gets built unless it is on the product backlog.
 On the other hand, listing an item on the backlog doesn’t guarantee that it will be delivered.
 In that sense, the backlog is a large to-do list of all product-related tasks that the team has captured but hasn’t committed to delivering yet.

 The product backlog is a living document.
 As product teams gain a better understanding of the problem and the work required to deliver the right solution, existing backlog items can be reordered or removed, and new items added.Not everything can be a top priority when building a product.
 The backlog should be groomed regularly by organizing, prioritizing, and removing items.
 A well-attended backlog keeps product teams agile by challenging feature importance and keeping everyone’s priorities in sync.